DispatchMe/swiffer/README.md

 ...then the delay would be 45 seconds.

-# Workers
+# Activity Workers
-Workers are the opposite side of the equation from the Deciders.
+[Activity workers](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-actors.html#swf-dev-actors-activities) are the opposite side of the equation from the Deciders.
 They perform the activities scheduled by their corresponding Decider.

 ## Basic Usage